Delegate.CreateDelegate Method (Type, Type, String, Boolean)

 The name of the static method that the delegate is to represent.

-true to ignore the case when comparing the name of the method; otherwise, false.
+A Boolean indicating whether to ignore the case when comparing the name of the method.

 type does not inherit MulticastDelegate.